 Again, you’ll want to pay attention to the weather.
 The bass have been feeding hard all Spring and Summer.
 Fall is when they start to slow down a bit which means you’ll want to size down your lures and line accordingly.

-In fact, the legendary Gary Yamamoto said it best in a recent interview we had with him.
+In fact, the legendary Gary Yamamoto said it best in an interview I had with him.
 When talking about his Senko worms he mentioned:

 Fall bass lures like shallow jerkbaits, swimbaits, and worms will work best this time of year.
 Bass tend to school up when it gets colder so pulling a jerk or swimbait through the school can be a great way to get a lot of attention without spooking them too much.